WriteEditor/ryan-rushing/_posts/writing/2013-04-15-the-shifting-paradigm-of-web-work.md

 layout: individual
 title: The Shifting Paradigm of Web Work
 category: writing
+excerpt: After JT started his solo career, I went to college where everyone's dream job involved working in a design agency.
+In-house design work was seen as work to pay the bills.
+It was the means to an end, where the end was becoming a creative director for a design agency.
+This is changing.
 ---

 Designers often explain their orgins in conference bios, about pages, and interviews, and they usually sound something like this: